 The Nusa Islands are just a 30 minute boat ride from the Balinese mainland.
 Life on the islands is said to be how it was on the mainland 30 years ago.
 There are three islands in the group, Nusa Penida, Nusa Lembongan and Nusa Ceningan.

 Lembongan is the closest and most popular island.
 Ceningan is the smallest and possibly the most action packed and Nusa Penida is the largest and least developed.
 Lembongan and Ceningan are linked by a yellow bridge and are small enough that you could visit the main sites in a day.
-One of the most popular activities is snorkeling, which can be organised from Bali.
+One of the most popular activities is snorkeling, which can be organised from the main tourist towns in Bali.

 Other activities include cliff jumping and surfing.
 There is even a zipline which will send you gliding across Ceningan’s sparkling Blue Lagoon.
 Lembongan’s Devil’s Tear is the perfect place to watch sunset.

 The natural landscape of all three islands is beautiful.
 Towering cliffs, white sand beaches (many of which you will have to yourself) and amazing views across to Bali.
-Boats leave for the islands from several locations in Bali, or, for a completely luxurious option, you could charter a helicopter!
+Boats leave for the islands from several locations on the mainland plus from Lembongan.
+If you suffer from seasickness we recommend you take precautions as the seas can be a little rough on the trip.

 Another fishing village with a world class reputation for diving and snorkelling, Pemuteran is on the north coast of Bali.
 Marine conservation has played an important role here and the village is home to the largest biorock project in the world.
 This provides a rare opportunity for snorkelling on a coral reef right off the beach.